braddotcoffee/AI-Project-2/README.md

 Call `python golem.py` to start the agent
 Written in `python3`
+If you have aliased python to python2, it's possible to run our program by calling: py -3 golem.py
+(assuming you have python3 installed)

 Our beautiful creation has `hands` to interact with the rest of the world, a `brain` to make decisions, a `frontal_lobe`, and a `body` to act as the